 Fear, worry & anxiety often cause unproductive cycles of thought that spiral out of control.
 It has physical as well as mental impacts on our health.
-It can upset our digestive systems or ruin our appetite; it can disrupt our sleeping patterns.
+Fear can upset our digestive systems or ruin our appetite; it can even disrupt our sleeping patterns.
 But it can be defeated!

 One of the best things we can do is not feed fear.
 Here are our top 3 worry-feeders and how to defeat them: